Toggle Menu

 Property valuation bands

-The amount of council tax you pay depends upon which of the eight valuation bands it falls in to.
+The amount of council tax you pay depends on which of the eight valuation bands it falls into

 Each home has been placed in one of these bands, according to its value on the open market, on 1 April 1991, so recent purchase prices are no guide to the band a property is, or should be in.